paulmolluzzo/yo-meteor/README.md

 # Yo API Package for Meteor

-This is a very simple package to wrap the [Yo API service](http://yoapi.justyo.co) for use in a Meteor project.
+This is a wrapper for the [Yo API service](http://dev.justyo.co/) for use in a Meteor project.

 ## Install